-(b) the rest of the regulations — on the day on which Part 3 of the Act comes into operation.
+(b) the rest of the regulations — on the day on which Part 3 of the Act comes into operation 1.

-3. Interpretation
+3. Terms used

 In these regulations, unless the contrary intention appears —

 Act means the Dangerous Goods Safety Act 2004;

 ADG Code means the Australian Code for the Transport of Dangerous Goods by Road and Rail (also called the Australian Dangerous Goods Code) published by the National Transport Commission, Edition 7.4 (ISBN 978-1-921604-69-0), as in effect on 1 January 2016, including (for the avoidance of doubt) its appendices;